Submissions and Disclosures

 We have a cost-neutral partnership package with event and conference organisers where we help promote their events with a mix of paid classifieds and editorial mentions.
 They have no control over the content of any editorial mention.

 James Cridland is Podnews’s Editor.
-All personal investments over US$1,000 are chosen at the sole discretion of an investment manager, who he does not instruct beyond overall investment aims.
+Personal investments over US$1,000 are either a) chosen at the sole discretion of an investment manager, who he does not instruct beyond overall investment aims; or b) invested in market tracking funds.

 << Root of Evil podcast launches